jonashackt/mac-to-linux/02-software.md

 In Thincast the option `View / Smart Sizing` comes in very helpful, if the screens of Client and Server do have different resolutions.

+Depending on the RDP methods you used with the 2. method your local user session should not be logged out :)